 • Clean architecture; unprecedented modularity.
 VirtualBox has an extremely modular design with well-defined internal programming interfaces and a clean separation of client and server code.
 This makes it easy to control it from several interfaces at once: for example, you can start a VM simply by clicking on a button in the VirtualBox graphical user interface and then control that machine from the command line, or even remotely.
-See chapter 7, Alternative front-ends; remote virtual machines, page 84 for details.
+See chapter 7, Alternative front-ends; remote virtual machines, page 89 for details.

 Due to its modular architecture, VirtualBox can also expose its full functionality and configurability through a comprehensive software development kit (SDK), which allows for integrating every aspect of VirtualBox with other software systems.
-Please see chapter 10, VirtualBox programming interfaces, page 130 for details.
+Please see chapter 10, VirtualBox programming interfaces, page 138 for details.

 - No hardware virtualization required.
-As explained in the previous chapter, in most cases, VirtualBox does not require the processor features built into newer hardware like Intel VT-x or AMD-V. As opposed to many other virtualization solutions, you can therefore use VirtualBox even on older hardware where these features are not present. - Easy portability.
-VirtualBox runs on a large number of 32-bit and 64-bit host operating systems (Windows, Linux, Mac OS X and Solaris), and new platforms are added regularly (see chapter 1.4, Supported host operating systems, page 14). - Guest Additions.
+As explained in the previous chapter, in most cases, VirtualBox does not require the processor features built into newer hardware like Intel VT-x or AMD-V. As opposed to many other virtualization solutions, you can therefore use VirtualBox even on older hardware where these features are not present. - Guest Additions: shared folders, seamless windows, 3D virtualization.
 The VirtualBox Guest Additions are software packages which can be installed inside of supported guest systems to improve their performance and to provide additional integration and communication with the host system.

-After installing the Guest Additions, a virtual machine will support automatic adjustment of video resolutions, seamless windows and more.
-The Guest Additions are described in detail in chapter 4, The VirtualBox Guest Additions, page 56.
+After installing the Guest Additions, a virtual machine will support automatic adjustment of video resolutions, seamless windows, accelerated 3D graphics and more.
+The Guest Additions are described in detail in chapter 4, Guest Additions, page 59.

 In particular, Guest Additions provide for "shared folders", which let you access files from the host system from within a guest machine.
-Shared folders are described in chapter 4.6, Folder sharing, page 64.
+Shared folders are described in chapter 4.6, Folder sharing, page 67.